AegisX-dev/VibeScribe/README.md

 │ ├── app/
 │ │ ├── api/
 │ │ │ └── generate/
 │ │ │ └── route.ts # The backend API endpoint.
-Handles Gemini API calls.
+Handles OpenRouter API calls.
 │ │ ├── components/
 │ │ │ ├── ConfigSection.tsx # Component for tone selection and the generate button.
 │ │ │ ├── ContentCard.tsx # Displays a single generated post with a copy button.